COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 Partly in response to the accusation of teleology, Lovelock wrote a second book about Gaia entitled The Ages of Gaia, published in 1988 (17).
 In this work he discusses a new metaphor, "Daisyworld," within which two kinds of daisies unwittingly cooperate to keep the temperature of the planet more constant than it would otherwise be.
 Lovelock's Daisyworld by itself seems inadequate to overcome the teleological appearance of a big dumb spontaneous Gaia that somehow knows which strings to pull.

 This doesn't mean that Gaia is a mistaken idea.
 But it is hard to believe that Gaian processes can evolve by chance.
 The trials would take too long.
-For example, one trial of the proposed mechanism for regulating the saltiness of seawater would take at least sixty million years.
-If Gaia didn't luck upon the right system for that problem on the first try, things would quickly become grim.
+For example, one trial of a mechanism for regulating the saltiness of seawater would take at least sixty million years.
+If Gaia didn't luck upon the right system for that problem on the first try, things would soon become grim.

 Gaia makes much more sense if the stabilizing feedback loops were not blindly discovered, but were already available when the need for them arose.
 This would mean, for example, that the genes for cyanobacteria, for coral, and for animals with carbonate shells were already available when they were needed.
 Thus, the processes of oxygen accumulation, desalinization of seawater, and burial of carbon would have begun on this planet without delay.
-Cosmic ancestry would make comprehensible the existence of Gaian processes prior to the establishment of life on Earth.
+In cosmic ancestry, the Gaian capability of planetary life depends on genetic programming that already exists.

 What'sNEW